Multi-tenant integration (single sign-on)

 Goals

-allows organizing separated workspaces for different organizations.
+The primary goal is to support multi-tenant models seamlessly between two platforms. allows organizing separated workspaces for different organizations.
 To achieve the existing goals, we need to implement SSO functionality among two platforms.

 Tenants might be represented as some organizations or clients in terms of ticketing software.